Arkham Horror: The Card Game: Mechanics

 Campaign play is the default mode of the game, allowing a player to progress through a series of scenarios.
 In campaign play, choices made in scenarios have lasting effects, altering the story and how later scenarios play out.
 Each scenario has multiple paths of divergence offering multiple playthroughs with differing experiences each time.

-When players prepare to play, they first choose an investigator, most of them having a primary class of Guardian, Survivor, Rogue, Seeker or Mystic.
+When players prepare to play, they first choose an investigator, most of them having a primary class of Guardian, Survivor, Rogue, Seeker, or Mystic.
 Each investigator deck receives cards that represent weaknesses of their investigator, one specific to each investigator, and one "basic" - drawn at random from a general pool.
-Investigators will also possess one or more unique cards that represent that individual's specific advantages or abilities, often complimenting the backstory of that investigator.
-Each investigator also has different starting statistics (Willpower, Intellect, Combat and Agility) which will be tested throughout the game.
-Players then build their decks from cards in their collection, conforming to the deckbuilding limits outlined by their investigator.
+Investigators will also possess one or more unique cards that represent that individual's specific advantages or abilities, often complementing the backstory of that investigator.
+Each investigator also has different starting statistics (Willpower, Intellect, Combat, and Agility) which will be tested throughout the game.
+Players then build their decks from cards in their collection, conforming to the deck-building limits outlined by their investigator.

 During the game, the investigators work together to progress their investigation towards a positive outcome by fulfilling the requirements set out by the Act deck.
 However, there are forces working against the investigators, represented by the Agenda deck and encounter deck.
 Each turn, a doom counter is added to the Agenda deck, acting as a timer for the investigators to complete their objectives.
 When the total number of doom in play reaches the doom threshold of the agenda card, the agenda will advance, often to negative consequences.